So you’ve heard about graph database technology and you want to know what all the buzz is about.

 How Graph Databases Work (Explained in a Way You Actually Understand)

 Unlike other database management systems (DBMS), relationships take first priority in graph databases.
-In the graph world, connected data is equally (or more) important than individual data points.
+In the graph world, the connections between data are as important, if not more, than individual data points.

 This connections-first approach to data means relationships and connections are persisted (and not just temporarily calculated) through every part of the data lifecycle: from idea, to design in a logical model, to implementation in a physical model, to operation using a query language and to persistence within a scalable, reliable database system.